 docker run --network host -e MATERIALIZED_URL=localhost:6875 materialize/dashboard

-Materialize supports a minimal HTTP health check endpoint at
+Materialize supports a basic HTTP health check at

 Memory usage visualization